Gorilla Tag Custom Maps: How to Install and Play

 • A Windows PC (Mac is unfortunately not supported right now)

-• An Oculus Quest with Gorilla Tag installed on it
+• A Meta Quest with Gorilla Tag installed on it

-If you have these two things, you can follow the instructions below to get started.
+If you have these two things, follow the instructions below to get started.

 How to Install and Play Gorilla Tag Custom Maps

-First, download the Gorilla Tag QuestPatcher application by clicking here and then clicking on the windows-installer.exe file.
+First, download the Gorilla Tag QuestPatcher application by clicking here and then on the windows-installer.exe file.

 questpatcher software download